-- Each track has at least 4 hits in the GEM detectors (6 detectors in total) [27].
-Hits in the forward silicon detectors are used to reconstruct the track, but no requirements are applied to the number of hits; - Tracks originate from the primary vertex.
-The deviation of the reconstructed vertex from the nominal target position $Z{\rm ver}$ along the beam direction is limited to -3.4 cm $< Z{\rm ver} Z_0 < 1.7$ cm.
-The upper limit corresponds to $\sim 5.7\sigma$ of the $Z{ver}$ spread and cuts off interactions with the trigger detector located 3 cm behind the target.
-The beam interaction rate with the trigger detector is well below 1% and was not simulated since it does not affect the precision in Monte Carlo simulation. - Distance from the track to the primary vertex in the X-Y plane at $Z{ver}(DCA)$ is required to be less than 1 cm, which corresponds to $4\sigma$ of the vertex resolution in the X-Y plane; - Momentum range of positively charged particles is limited by the acceptance of the ToF-400 and ToF-700 detectors to p>0.5 GeV/c and p>0.7 GeV/c, respectively; - Distance of extrapolated tracks to the CSC (DCH) hits as well as to the ToF-400 (ToF-700) hits should be within $\pm 2.5\sigma$ of the momentum dependent hit-track residual distributions.
+- Each track has at least 4 hits in the GEM detectors (6 detectors in total) [28].
+Hits in the forward silicon detectors are used to reconstruct the track, but no requirements are applied to the number of hits. - Tracks originate from the primary vertex.
+The deviation of the reconstructed vertex from the nominal target position $Z{\rm ver}$ along the beam direction is limited to -3.4 cm $< Z{\rm ver} Z_0 <$ 1.7 cm.
+The upper limit corresponds to $\sim 5.7\sigma$ of the Z{ver} spread and cuts off interactions with the trigger detector located 3 cm behind the target.
+The beam interaction rate with the trigger detector is well below 1% and was not simulated since it does not affect the precision in Monte Carlo simulation. - Distance from the track to the primary vertex in the X-Y plane at $Z{\text{ver}}(DCA)$ is required to be less than 1 cm, which corresponds to 4σ of the vertex residual distribution in the X-Y plane. - Momentum range of positively charged particles is limited by the acceptance of the ToF-400 and ToF-700 detectors to p>0.5 GeV/c and p>0.7 GeV/c, respectively. - Distance of extrapolated tracks to the CSC (DCH) hits as well as to the ToF-400 (ToF-700) hits should be within $\pm 2.5\sigma$ of the momentum dependent hit-track residual distributions.

-The mass squared $(M^2)$ spectra of positively charged particles produced in interactions of the 3.2 AGeV argon beam with various targets are shown in Figs. 2a and 2b for ToF-400 and ToF-700 data, respectively.
-Particles which satisfy the above selection criteria contribute to the $M^2$ spectra.
-The proton, deuteron and triton signals are extracted in the $M^2$ windows which depend on rapidity and at the maximal rapidity extend from 0.4-1.7 $(\text{GeV/c}^2)^2$ , 2.3-5.0 $(\text{GeV/c}^2)^2$ and 6.6-10.0 $(\text{GeV/c}^2)^2$ , respectively.
-The signals of protons, deuterons and tritons and their statistical errors are calculated according to the formulae: sig = hist - bg, $err{stat} = \sqrt{hist + bg}$ , assuming the background uncertainty is $\sqrt{bg}$ .
-Here hist and bg denote the histogram and background integral yields within the selected $M^2$ windows.
+The mass squared (M^2) spectra of positively charged particles produced in interactions of the 3.2A GeV argon beam with various targets are shown in Figs. 2a and 2b for ToF-400 and ToF-700 data, respectively.
+Particles that satisfy the above selection criteria contribute to the M^2 spectra.
+The proton, deuteron and triton signals are extracted in the M^2 windows which depend on rapidity and at the maximal rapidity extend from 0.4-1.7 (GeV/c2)2, 2.3-5.0 (GeV/c2)2 and 6.6-10.0 (GeV/c2)2, respectively.
+The signals of protons, deuterons and tritons and their statistical errors are calculated according to the formulae: sig = hist - bg, $err{stat} = \sqrt{hist + \delta bg}$, where hist denotes the histogram integral yield within the selected M^2 -window and δbg is the background normalization uncertainty.

-Figure 2: $M^2$ spectra of positively charged particles produced in argon-nucleus interactions and measured in the ToF-400 (a) and ToF-700 (b) detectors.
-Peaks of protons, deuterons, tritons are indicated.
+Figure 2: M^2/q^2 spectra of positively charged particles produced in argon-nucleus interactions and measured in the ToF-400 (a) and ToF-700 (b) detectors.
+Peaks of protons, deuterons, and tritons tritons with the charge q=1 are indicated; the small peaks of He fragments with q=2 either overlap with the deuteron one (He^4) or show up at $M^2/q^2 \sim 2~({\rm GeV}/c^2)^2(He^3)$.
 The red histograms show the background estimated from "mixed events".

-The shape of the background under the proton, deuteron and triton signals in the $M^2$ spectra is estimated using the "mixed event" method.
+The shape of the background under the proton, deuteron and triton signals in the M^2 spectra is estimated using the "mixed event" method.
 For that, tracks reconstructed in the central tracker are matched to hits in the ToF detectors taken from different events containing a similar number of tracks.
-The "mixed event" background is normalized to the integral of the signal histogram outside the $M^2$ windows of protons, deuterons and tritons.
+The "mixed event" background is normalized to the integral of the signal histogram outside the M^2 windows of protons, deuterons and tritons.
 It is found that the background level differs for light and heavy targets and for different intervals of rapidity and transverse momentum.